A note about the status of Aviculopinna

 336.0 to 252.3 MYA

 However, I have determined that both Pteronites and Meekopinna are incorrect in usage for specimens I have recovered.
 The genus Pteronites is not valid for pinnid species, and Meekopinna has coarse growth lines.
-This leaves Aviculopinna, which I tentatively identify my specimens as.
+This leaves the genus Aviculopinna, which I tentatively identify my specimens as.
 Yet, Aviculopinna may soon be unavailable for Pennsylvanian species, but research about this condition is still pending.